doyoubi/undermoon/docs/broker_http_api.md

 All the payload of request and response should be in JSON format and use the HTTP 200 to indicate success or failure.

-HTTP Broker should at least implement the folloing apis to work with Coordinator:
+HTTP Broker should at least implement the following apis to work with Coordinator:

 ##### (1) GET /api/clusters/names
 Get all the cluster names.